itenium-be/Flutter-Intro/README.md

 AVD Manager (Icon right top) > Setup a device and run it SDK Manager (Icon right top) > Android SDK > SDK Tools > Android SDK Platform-tools

+If `flutter doctor` cannot detect Android Studio even if it has been installed, you can use `flutter config --android-studio-dir=c:\android\studio`

 Links